 Specializations require 12 units with at least nine units of graduate course work in one area.

-Integrated Analysis, GBA 699, is taken as the last or capstone course in the program.
-Students must complete the Second Year Core before enrolling in GBA 699.
+Students must complete the Second Year Core and Advance to Candidacy before enrolling in GBA 699.
 This critical course is given during the Fall and Spring semesters.
 In this comprehensive analysis, the student will integrate the knowledge obtained in the functional areas.
 This capstone course serves in place of either comprehensive examination or thesis as the required evaluation of candidate competency.

 Students must obtain a grade of "B" or better in GBA 699 in order to receive an MBA degree.
 Application for acceptance into GBA 699 must be filed in the MBA Office before the end of the fourth week of instruction in the semester preceding enrollment in the course.
 Application forms and advisement relating to this important requirement are available in the Graduate Programs Office.

-All courses on the official student program must be completed within seven years of commencement of the first class toward fulfillment of the Second Year Core requirement.
+All courses on the official student program (Advancement to Candidacy) must be completed within seven years of commencement of the first class toward fulfillment of the Second Year Core requirement.

 As a requirement for advancement to candidacy, all graduate students must demonstrate writing competency by: